tommychu2516/CSGO-Player-Detector/README.md

 # CSGO Player Detector

-Introduction
+This is a course project completed with other 2 student Introduction
 This is a computer vision project based on YOLOv11n that automatically detects player characters (CT and T) in the CSGO game.
 The project supports both still image and real-time video processing, suitable for game analysis and live streaming applications.